eggbean/docker-weechat/README.md

 WeeChat IRC Client
 ==================

-* Alpine-based Docker image for WeeChat built every time there is a new release
+* Tiny Alpine-based Docker images for WeeChat built every time there is a new release

+* For the latest daily build: `docker pull eggbean/weechat:dev`

 * Compiled from source; does not use .apks, which could be older versions

-* Multi-architecture builds: x86_64, armv7 and arm64
+* Multi-architecture builds: x86_64, arm and arm64

-* Includes [python-potr](https://pypi.org/project/python-potr/) module for encrypted Off-The-Record messaging

-* Includes all plugins apart from JavaScript and PHP.
+* Includes all plugins apart from JavaScript and PHP (not used by any scripts in [the scripts repository](https://weechat.org/scripts/)).

 ### To run, paste this: